do100very/postomat-v2/README.md

-# Run and deploy your AI Studio app
+# Run and deploy your  app

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1hghZ0-3axnm5c3PN6LbkB0TNvFLb7J_u

 ## Run Locally